l3-hpc/visit-for-fvcom/README.md

 # Run the post-processing Python scripts
 After the images were created by VisIt, run the Python scripts.
 First, set the environment for Python 3 by loading an appropriate module or activating a Conda environment.
 A YAML file is provided for folks who want to make a Conda environment themselves.
 So far, the Python scripts use libraries that are available with any Python 3 module on atmos.

-After loading the module or activating the Conda environment, run the Python scripts by typing:
+After loading the module or activating the Conda environment, run the Python script by typing:
 ```
 python multiplot.py
-python multiplot_slices.py
-python multiplot_transects.py
 ```
-Ideally, if you are on an HPC, do those commands in a batch script or interactive session.
+Ideally, if you are on an HPC, do the command in a batch script or interactive session.

-Those scripts simply take multiple image files and contatenate them into a single image.
-The script **multiplot.py** puts 4 PNGs in a 2x2 layout,  and **multiplot_slices.py** puts 4 images in a single row.
+The script simply take multiple image files and contatenate them into a single image, i.e. 4 PNGs in a 2x2 layout.

-Currently those multiplot scripts expect certain image names.
-Look at the scripts for details.
-As is, they work if you have the output from the first timestep in each of the 13 mi_*.nc files.
+The script takes the info from **setpaths.py** and **setparams.py** to create the image names.
+As is, they work if you are doing a comparison run and have the output from the first timestep in each of the 13 mi_*.nc files.

 On a Mac from command line, I can look at images with `open`.
 On Henry2, with `display`.
 On atmos...(let me know and I'll put it in the documenation).